 Figure 11.
 By immunofluorescence is frequent to find deposits of IgG that are accompanied by albumin and adopt a linear parietal pattern (or “pseudolinear”); the staining usually is more tenuous than in anti-GBM disease.
 This finding can be also seen in tubular basement membranes.
 Immunostaining with complement components usually is not seen.
 The linear staining with albumin helps to differentiate it from anti-GBM disease.
 The red arrows indicate some capillary walls with linear positivity; the clear blue arrow indicates a diabetic nodule.
 (Direct immunofluorescence for IgG with anti-IgG human antibodies marked with fluorescein, X400).

 With this technique is more evident the mesangial expansion, it is caused by increase of the extracellular matrix; nodules have similar aspect to mesangium, with mild electron-dense appearance.
 GBM is seen diffusely thickened; this thickening is progressive and can be superior to 1,000 nm.
 GBM can be seen with fibrillary aspect and can appear laminated.
+GBM thickening is a consequence of extracellular matrix accumulation, with increased deposition of normal extracellular matrix components such as collagen types IV and VI, laminin, and fibronectin.
+Such accumulations result from increased production of these proteins, their decreased degradation, or a combination of the two.
 Tubular basement membranes also show this thickening.
 Sometimes mesangial interposition of cells in the capillary wall can be seen (focal).
 Hyaline deposits are electron-dense.
 [See image EM; notice the marked homogenous thickening of the GBM (link)]

 NEPHROPATHY IN HYPERURICEMIA